 What are the implications of the open-access nature of the Academic Commons?

 Works appearing in the Academic Commons are available to anyone with an internet connection.
 Making dissertations available openly will benefit you by broadening your audience, increasing citations, and allowing potential employers and publishers to more easily find your work.
 By making your work widely available online, you can better protect your intellectual property, by firmly and publicly establishing your ideas.
 All works deposited into the Academic Commons have a permanent URL that will never change and can be used as a citation in your CV or in bibliographies.
 Please refer to the Academic Commons FAQ for more information.

 Will I still be able to request an embargo on my work?

 Yes.
-You can elect to embargo your dissertation for a period of one or two years from the date of your deposit.
+You can elect to embargo your dissertation for a period of one, two, or five years from the date of your deposit.
 (Please see this page for instructions.)
 This means that the title and abstract are available publicly, with the text of the dissertation remaining unavailable until the end of the embargo.
 A small minority of dissertations are embargoed, usually in cases where a patent is pending, an experiment has not yet been fully completed, a manuscript has been submitted for publication in a scholarly journal, or an author has already begun negotiations with a publisher regarding a book.
-After the embargo expires, the dissertation will be made widely available, as is required for the doctoral degree.
+After the embargo expires, the dissertation will be made widely available.
 The embargo is offered as an option when you upload your dissertation for deposit.

-Under compelling circumstances, GSAS will allow an embargo to be extended beyond two years.
-Alumni who wish to extend their embargo should send an email to dissertations [at] columbia.edu one month before the scheduled end of the embargo, briefly outlining the circumstances and explaining the reasons for the extension.
+Under compelling circumstances, GSAS will allow an embargo to be extended beyond the period originally requested.
+Alumni who wish to extend their embargo should send an email to dissertations [at] columbia.edu () one month before the scheduled end of the embargo, briefly outlining the circumstances and explaining the reasons for the extension.
 The request will be reviewed in the Office of the Dean, and if approved, the embargo will be extended for either one, two, or five years from the date of your deposit.

 What do I need to do in order to deposit my dissertation?